joffb/cygnals/README.md

 + EC - Note Cut
 + ED - Note Delay

-(*) Arpeggio and Vibrato share memory and only one of them can be used at one time on a given channel
+(*) Arpeggio, Slides, Portamento and Vibrato share memory and only one of them can be used at one time on a given channel

 ## Macros
-Volume, Arpeggio, Wave, Pitch and Noise Macros can be used in Sequence mode (ADSR and LFO modes are not supported).
+Volume, Arpeggio, Wave, Pitch and Noise Macros can be used in Sequence mode - ADSR and LFO modes are not supported.

 Volume, Arpeggio and Wave Macros can all be used simultaneously.
 Pitch and Noise macros share memory and only one can be used at a time.